AnvithLobo/pygitswitch/README.md

 # pyGitSwitch
- GitHub Desktop Multi account switcher
+ GitHub Desktop Multi-account switcher

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## ➤ Why  :
 https://github.com/desktop/desktop/issues/3707
-Since GitHub Desktop doesn't natively support multiple account.
+Since GitHub Desktop doesn't natively support multiple accounts.

-So users often have to log out and log back into their work and personnel accounts and re add the repos they're working on.
+So users often have to log out and log back into their work and personnel accounts and re-add the repos they're working on.

 This aims to solve that problem by keeping a copy `Roaming\Github Desktop` for each user and then renaming the folder when asked and rename the folder back when switching to a new user. (records kept track using `~/gitswitch.json` file)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)